snoad96/portfolio-project-two/README.md

 -   [Google Fonts](https://fonts.google.com/)
       - Used to import specific fonts.
-      - The fonts 'Lobster Two' and 'Raleway' were used throughout the project and were present on all pages.
 -   [Font Awesome](https://fontawesome.com/)
-      - Used to add icons for aesthetic and UX purposes.
+      - Used to add icons.
 -   [GitHub](https://github.com/)
-      - Used as the respository for the projects code after being pushed from Git.
+      - Used as the respository for the project code after being pushed from Git.
 -   [W3C Markup Validation Service](https://validator.w3.org/)
       - Used to validate HTML.
 -   [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)